 Each image (up to 22mb) costs 1 credit to distribute to one destination, for videos 1 credit per 22mb so a 100mb video would be 5 credits.
 1 credit costs 1 US cent.
 For images that's comparable to the prices charged by isyndica, and hopefully with the video charged by the size this will make the service sustainable long term.

-Unlike isyndica storage is not included for free (although you did need an 'higher' account on isyndica to get that), you don't need storage for the basic service you get 7 days of storage for each upload free.
-If don't pay for storage all you loose is the ability to distribute old images to new agencies down the road without uploading them again.
+Unlike isyndica storage is not included for free (although you did need a 'higher' account on isyndica to get that), you don't need storage for the basic service you get 7 days of storage for each upload free.
+If you don't pay for storage all you lose is the ability to distribute old images to new agencies down the road without uploading them again.
 Files are stored for 7 days on the server and then automatically trashed if you don't extend their storage, you will still be able to track acceptance and stats after the original file has been deleted.
 1 credit for 3 months storage for an image up to 22mb i.e. same pricing as for the distribution.

-Free... thought might would catch your eye! new signups get 40 free credits to try the service out without obligation, and there are several ways to earn free bonus credits by referring new users and 'helping picworkflow along'.
+Free... thought that would catch your eye! new signups get 40 free credits to try the service out without obligation, and there are several ways to earn free bonus credits by referring new users and 'helping picworkflow along'.

 Sites Supported